Create an Azure ExpressRoute Direct Connection

 Your Azure subscription must be enrolled.
 See Onboard to ExpressRoute Direct.

 The dedicated version of an Azure ExpressRoute is called ExpressRoute Direct.
 You create and manage these separately from other ExpressRoute circuits.
 For more information, see Microsoft - About ExpressRoute Direct.

 For information on creating the ExpressRoute Direct, follow the instructions provided here: Microsoft - Create ExpressRoute Direct using the Azure portal.

 When creating the ExpressRoute Direct, ensure you select a location in which PacketFabric is present.
 See https://packetfabric.com/locations/cloud-on-ramps.

 Create a Dedicated connection in the PacketFabric portal

 From the Dedicated Clouds page, click Create Dedicated Connection in the upper right:

 Select the cloud on-ramp port.
 This is the port that will have a cross connect to Azure, and for which Microsoft will issue an LOA.

 Select one of the following:

-Metro: Your source interface is in the same metro market as the Azure cloud on-ramp.
-Note that when it comes time to build virtual circuits, you can only access your Dedicate cloud port from other PacketFabric interfaces within the same metro/city.
+Metro: Your source ports are in the same metro market as your PacketFabric-Azure connection (the destination port you selected in the previous step).
+This means that you can only access this dedicated cloud on-ramp from your other PacketFabric ports within the same metro/city.